-Files containing numeric data that are delimited with spaces or commas and are small enough to fit into a single matrix or string can be read with load.
-Larger ASCII data files can be converted to GAUSS data sets with the ATOG utility program (see ATOG, CHAPTER 28).
+While CSV and spreadsheet files are very portable and CSV files are human readable, they are both relatively slow to read.
+GAUSS datasets can be loaded into GAUSS around 40 times faster than data in text form, such as CSV.
+Larger text data files can be converted to GAUSS data sets with the ATOG utility program (see ATOG, CHAPTER 28).
 ATOG can convert packed ASCII files as well as delimited files.